Search

 By Mike Bennighof, Ph.D.

-When we started upgrading our Second World War at Sea titles, I left off Arctic Convoy, as it matched what I expected from our games, at least at the time.
+We released Second World War at Sea: Arctic Convoy in the last days of 2008, just in time for a world-wide financial crisis.
+It matched what I expected from our games, at least at the time, and I thought it a very good game.
 But then we made games like South Pacific and Midway Deluxe, and I saw that even Arctic Convoy could stand some improvements.
 And since the scenario book had to be laid out again when we shifted to Playbook format, I had the opportunity to re-visit the game.
+To re-make it, with a completely new scenario book.
+So completely new as to merit a new name, Second World War at Sea: North Cape.

 For once in the Second World War at Sea series, the Germans have air superiority.
 Except for some long-range search planes and a small Red Air Force element, the only planes the Allies are going to deploy over the convoys are those they bring with them.
 Aircraft carriers are vital to cover the merchant ships, yet in the abominable weather they will have a hard time keeping their planes aloft.

 But the heart of the game, like any game we make, is the story we tell using those maps and pieces.
-And this is where Arctic Convoy has changed for the Playbook edition and where, I think anyway, the game truly shines.
+And this is where North Cape has become a new game and where, I think anyway, the game truly shines.

 In terms of play, the Allies are usually trying to push convoys along a known route, in the face of enemy aircraft, surface ships and submarines.
 The Axis has only limited force, but can concentrate it at a single point.
 The German surface fleet can actually muster a respectable force, with the battleships Tirpitz and Scharnhorst supplemented by cruisers and destroyers.
 In the dark northern waters far from any air bases, there are plenty of opportunities for surface action.

-The game’s scenarios are almost all based on operations and battles that actually took place.
-But that doesn’t truly tell the full story of what happened: if the game doesn’t address what could have happened, then you don’t get to see why the historical participants acted as they did.
+North Cape goes beyond the operations and battles that took place, to include those that easily could have occured.
+Not far from the course of events; this is not a story of alternative history.
+But when the fleets went to sea and failed to meet, we look at the battle that might have resulted had they done so.
+The game can’t truly tell the full story of what happened if it doesn’t address what could have happened.
+Otherwise, you as the player don’t get to see why the historical participants acted as they did: their hopes of victory, and fears of meeting an enemy they can’t defeat.
 At its best, a wargame design can illuminate participants motives by showing, rather than telling, what they hoped or feared might happen and thus making it clear why they acted as they did.

 It’s hard to quantify that in a monograph (academic-speak for “book”), but a well-done game can present the player with the decision tree and show some of the factors that don’t always make it into the history books.
 Rather than lazily reaching for the “stupid” label, we can dig deeply into the “Why?” of an event.
 Why was a decision made, the way it was made, at the time it was made?

 We try to highlight those moments, and one method of that is the “snapshot” scenario that picks up the action not at the beginning of an operation or battle, but at a key moment.
-The more intriguing operational scenarios, like that covering the ill-fated Convoy PQ-17, get a full-length scenario for the voyage from the convoy’s formation in Iceland to arrival in Murmansk.
-We also pick up the action before First Lord Sir Dudley Pound’s fateful order for the convoy to scatter and its escorts to abandon them, allowing the player to try forcing them through despite what the Admiralty believed to be superior forces hunting them, and another snapshot after the abandonment, as the individual merchants struggle to survive.
+The operational scenarios covering the ill-fated Convoy PQ-17 gets a full-length scenario for the voyage from the convoy’s formation in Iceland to arrival in Murmansk.
+We also pick up the action just after First Lord Sir Dudley Pound’s fateful order for the convoy to scatter and its escorts to abandon them, as the individual merchants struggle to survive.

 Without a snapshot, it’s unlikely for any scenario to unfold exactly as the historical events, and thereby present players with the same decisions faced by the participants.
 Press hard after what seems to be a convoy, at the risk of surface battle against a superior or even slightly inferior foe, knowing that a damaged ship is unlikely to make it home?
 Send the convoy waddling forward even after enemy heavy ships are identified, trusting in your escorts to see them safely through?